How Artificial Intelligence can help to the development of diagnostics dedicated to Precision Medicine

 To discover a first list of putative biomarkers, the company sequences with no a priori the patient blood samples, treats and analyzes the huge amount of obtained sequencing data with the support of several bioinformatics programs and algorithms.
 Afterwards, each identified biomarker is integrated and tested to check the results in MaRS database, the Acobiom’s proprietary database containing more than 21,000 Human RNA-Seq profiles.

 A second phase aims the validation of the selected biomarkers: Acobiom’s scientific team transfers the selected biomarkers on standard Real-Time PCR (qPCR) platform.
 Actually, in vitro diagnostics developed by the company are based on qPCR technology (widely used worldwide).
-In this validation phase, Acobiom makes an extensive usage of machine learning in order to unravel the specific combination of biomarkers associated with the patient response of the studied therapy.
+In this validation phase, Acobiom makes an extensive usage of machine learning (one of the Artificial Intelligence component) in order to unravel the specific combination of biomarkers associated with the patient response of the studied therapy.

 Acobiom’s scientific team built-up an application based on “elastic-net” regression in order to create a decision-helping tool.
 Its algorithms are able to associate a wide range of genomic and clinical data in order to predict the output variables (survival, class selection, quantitative biomarkers, etc.).